 ; this is a comment (print "Hello, world!") ;* this is a block comment with multiple lines *; (print "Goodbye, world!")

 A global variable is a value of a fixed type that can be set and used by any script thread at any time.
 These variables are given a place in memory so they can be used by scripts over the course of gameplay and are saved in checkpoints.
-HaloScript does not have the notion of local variables.
+HaloScript did not have the notion of local variables until their introduction in Halo 4's iteration of Halo Script.

 You can only declare globals within scenario scripts.
 Global variables cannot be declared in the developer console, though you can use or update any that were already initialized by the loaded scenario.